OrcaBus/service-fastq-decompression-manager/README.md

 ### Testing

 Unit tests are available for most of the business logic.
 Test code is hosted alongside business in `/tests/` directories.

 ```sh
 make test
 ```

-Glossary & References
+Glossary & References :construction:
 --------------------------------------------------------------------------------

 For general terms and expressions used across OrcaBus services, please see the platform [documentation](https://github.com/OrcaBus/wiki/blob/main/orcabus-platform/README.md#glossary--references).